Dynamic Reserve Price Design with Distributed Solving Algorithm: Preliminaries

-and we can see that $N$ is a number of billion-scale, the candidate set of $\lambda_k$ is the same order of magnitude as $N$.
-So $\lambda_k$ search algorithm with time complexity $O(n)$ is unacceptable.
-We can design dual binary search (DBS) to find the temporary optimal $\lambda_k$ if the primal problem is feasible.
+We design a dual binary search (DBS) to find the optimal $\lambda_{k'}$ for each iteration efficiently if the primal problem is feasible.

-More specifically, the procedure of the algorithm \ref{algo:cd_algo} shows below: 1) we calculate sorted candidates of $\Lambda$ by equation \ref{eq:lambda} in parallel, 2) use binary search to find the minimum threshold to guarantee the constraint not less than $B_k$ and then update $\lambda_k$.
+More specifically, the procedure of the algorithm \ref{algo:cd_algo} is as follows: 1) We compute sorted candidates of $\Lambda_{k'}^{(t)}$ using equation \eqref{eq:lambda} in parallel with map operation.
+2) We use algorithm \ref{algo:dbs} to identify the minimum threshold that ensures the constraint is satisfied with $B_{k'}$ and then update $\lambda_{k'}^{\left(t\right)}$.